ga-wdi-lessons/dont-build-a-skyscraper/readme.md

 You gone through so many tutorials, but no-one knows you've done them, you can't *do* anything with them.
 At this point it's [mental masturbation](http://www.urbandictionary.com/define.php?term=Mental+Masturbation).

 You could make an app.
 Maybe a two-model CRUD app, like a very simple social network or bookmark tracker.
-But you've already started five of those and have yet to finish one.
+But you've already started five of those and [have yet to finish one](http://www.commitstrip.com/en/2014/11/25/west-side-project-story/).
 If you do the UI first then the back-end is overwhelming; if you do the back-end first then the UI is a pain.
 And then you have to get people to actually use it.

 ### So what *do* you do?

 Make something small and stupid.

-It's hard to convince someone to use an app.
+It's hard to get someone to use an app.
 It's easy to get someone to look at a page called [DucksAreTheBest.com](http://ducksarethebest.com/).

 It probably took half an hour to make.
 It does absolutely nothing.

 It has been [shared 32,000 times on Facebook and is worth $30,000](http://www.siteprice.org/website-worth/ducksarethebest.com).

-The guy who created [PleaseDonate.biz](http://pleasedonate.biz) in 5 minutes had allegedly [earned $35,000 by 2013](https://www.quora.com/How-much-money-has-been-donated-at-pleasedonate-biz).
+The guy who created [PleaseDonate.biz](http://pleasedonate.biz) in 5 minutes allegedly [earned $35,000 by 2013](https://www.quora.com/How-much-money-has-been-donated-at-pleasedonate-biz).

 [/r/InternetIsBeautiful](https://www.reddit.com/r/InternetIsBeautiful/top/?sort=top&t=all) has over 5,000,000 subscribers and its #3 link is pure CSS.
 It's not even hosted on its own domain.